Tall Armenian Tale

 For those interested, a photograph of Christie House in Camliyayla (Namrun) is given in the Attachment where photographs of Dr. Christie and his wife adorn the walls.
 Following a visit there two years ago, additional photographs were distributed to Tarsus American College alumni group (TAC) together with a suggestion that the House could be turned into a TAC Museum.

-It is recommended that who ever reads the ‘’Red carpets of Tarsus’’ should also look at the books given below and others in order to get a balanced view of the Adana incidents.
+It is recommended that who ever reads the ‘’Red Carpets of Tarsus’’ should also look at the books given below and others in order to get a balanced view of the Adana incidents.

 Yuksel Oktay, PE